 How the data in your app is managed plays a crucial role in providing a great user experience.
 No matter how well your app's interface is designed or how clean your code is, none of it matters unless your application can swiftly retrieve, process, and deliver information.
 Your data also needs to be protected from potential intruders.
 Thankfully, all of these points can be achieved by selecting the right database management system.

 A database is where you store and organize all of the data your app intakes, while a database management system (DBMS) is the software you can use for managing this database conveniently.
 With over 300 database management systems on the market, choosing the right one can feel quite overwhelming.
 Luckily, we've done it for you in this article.
-Here are the top databases on the market, along with how to choose the right database for your unique needs.
+Here are the top databases of 2021 available on the market, along with how to choose the right database for your unique needs.

 Related: NoSQL vs SQL: Which is Better?